BYU Box is a cloud content management tool, allowing you to access your content securely anywhere, on any device.

 •Those subject to federal export controls

-Box is FERPA and HIPPA compliant.
+Box is FERPA and HIPAA compliant.
 If you have any additional questions about what data should be stored in Box, please contact the data steward for your organization.

 Personal data can be stored in your BYU Box account.